microsoft/MapsSDK-Unity/CONTRIBUTING.md

 ### Publishing

-For changes to the supporting scripts, once a pull request has been approved and merged to master, we will schedule it for release in the next NuGet package update.
-We will provide an ETA on the NuGet package release.
+For changes to the supporting scripts, once a pull request has been approved and merged to master, we will schedule it for release in the next SDK package update.
+We will provide an ETA on the SDK package release.

-Changes to documentation and samples don't need to be published to a NuGet package, so once a pull request is complete, the changes will be immediately reflected in the master branch.
+Changes to documentation and samples don't need to be published to the SDK package, so once a pull request is complete, the changes will be immediately reflected in the master branch.

 ## Code of conduct